HOME > MANCHESTER PRIDE INVESTIGATION

 A couple of times I have been fed stories that I discovered weren't true after a bit of basic fact-checking.
 Whether that was deliberate I don't know.
 So I am careful.

 I'm always willing to discuss things and consider changes and corrections.
-But, if my memory is correct, in all the time this website has been online I don't think I've had a single email or letter from Operation Fundraiser, Manchester Pride or the LGF asking me to change anything.
+But, in all the time this website has been online I don't think I've had a single email or letter from Operation Fundraiser, Manchester Pride or the LGF asking me to change anything.
+Though there have been attempts to smear me.